Giowans/digitalhype-test/README.md

 I made this application to achieve a test belong of a part of the selection proccess to join to the DigitalHype Team! it consist in decode in a `{ javascript: dicctionarie }` a codified `string`.

+You can see in action the application [Here!](https://digitalhype-test.vercel.app/)

 More project info below!

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).